 Besides alcohol, other legal and illegal drugs are being used more often.
 Laws prohibit possession or use of many drugs while on duty.
 They prohibit being under the influence of any "controlled substance," amphetamines (including "pep pills," "uppers," and "bennies"), narcotics, or any other substance, which can make the driver unsafe.
 This could include a variety of prescription and over-thecounter drugs (cold medicines), which may make the driver drowsy or otherwise affect safe driving ability.
-However, possession and use of a drug given to a driver by a doctor is permitted if the doctor Pay attention to warning labels for legitimate drugs and medicines, and to doctor's orders regarding possible effects.
-Stay away from illegal drugs.
+However, possession and use of a drug given to a driver by a doctor is permitted if the doctor informs the driver that it will not affect safe driving ability.